These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Regular Meeting

-4.07 The Board of Directors may provide for regular meetings by resolution stating the time and place of such meetings.
-The meetings may be held either within or without the State of Texas and shall be held at the Corporation’s registered office in Texas if the resolution does not specify the location of the meetings.
+4.07 The Board of Directors may provide for regular meetings of the Board of Directors by resolution stating the time and place of such meetings.
+The meetings may be held remotely, or either within or outside the State of Texas.
 No notice of regular meetings of the Board is required other than a resolution of the Board of Directors stating the time and place of the meetings.

 Special Meetings